Build-NBA-Career-Longevity-Predictor/Objective-And-Assets/Ice-Breaker.md

 - Would you just want to visit and come back, or would you stay?"

 Well, if time is circular, I'll hopefully end up right where I am :)

+Colin Bazzano

+- Where would you go?
+LA in the 1950's.
+- If backward, to which time period?
+Why?
+1950's, because of the time period with Hollywood and I would want to photograph the life that was going on then.
+- If there was a person you could go back in time and meet, who would it be, and why?
+Ernst Leitz, he created Leica and it's my favorite camera company.
+- Would you just want to visit and come back, or would you stay?"
+Oh yeah, computers and modern day things rule.